openrails/openrails/Source/Documentation/Manual/options.rst

 .. image:: images/options-keyboard.png

-In this panel you will find listed the keyboard keys that are associated with all OR commands.
+In this panel you will find listed the keyboard keys that are associated with all ORTS commands.

 You can modify them by clicking on a field and pressing the new desired key.
 Three symbols will appear at the right of the field: with the first one you validate the change, with the second one you cancel it, with the third one you return to the default value.

-By clicking on *Check* OR verifies that the changes made are compatible, that is, that there is no key that is used for more than one command.
+By clicking on *Check* ORTS verifies that the changes made are compatible, that is, that there is no key that is used for more than one command.

 By clicking on *Defaults* all changes that were made are reset, and the